-On shifts when they are not available all ultrasounds must be discussed with a radiologist.
+On shifts when they are not available all emergent ultrasounds must be discussed with a radiologist.
+If a scan is non-urgent they can be sent home with a request form to arrange the US via a private provider and follow up with their GP.